pittgoose/facebook-group-anon/README.md

 ### 7: Go back and finish up the user submission form
 1. Back in the script editor for the Anon Post Submission Form, fill in the value on line 4 for `moderatorFormId` with the form ID you got in step 5.2.v.
+1. Click Edit > Current Project Triggers
 1. Add a new trigger:
     1. From form, On form submit
 1. Save the trigger, and you will be asked to grant the script access to several google services.
 Accept all of them.

 ### 8: Create a script attached to the Admin Submission form to post submission to the Facebook Group
+1. In the 'Moderator Post Submission Form', click the vertical three dots in the header and open the script editor.
+1. In the menu, click on 'Resources > Libraries...' to open the external libraries pane.
+1. In the 'Add a library' section, add 'MHMchiX6c1bwSqGM1PZiW_PxhMjh3Sh48' and click Add.
+Then click Save.
+1. Replace all of the code in the Code.gs file with the code found in `google-scripts/admin-post-to-group.js`.
+1. Replace the spreadsheet ID value in line 4 for 'dataStorageSheet' with the ID of the Data Storage sheet.
+(You've done this before in previous steps.)
+1. Click Edit > Current Project Triggers
+1. Add a new trigger:
+    1. From form, On form submit
+1. Save the trigger, and you will be asked to grant the script access to several google services.
+Accept all of them.

 ### 9: Create a script attached to the Admin Deletion form to delete submissions from the queue
+1. For the 'Moderator Post Deletion Form', follow the same instructions as the previous step, skipping steps 2 and 3 (adding the Moment library), and in step 4 taking the code from `google-scripts/admin-delete-from-queue.js`
+1. The form in step 8 will post the submissions to the Facebook group.
+1. The form in this step removes posts from the queue if the moderators feel it should not be posted.
+1. (An added step I took was to change the color of the post deletion form to red so that it's understood that it's a different action.)